 Ruth has a wonderful carrot cake recipe, which she has been using successfully for at least 10 years.
 This recipe has been used over and over again for family birthday celebrations during that time (hence the “ubiquitous” carrot cake).
-Our grandson Lucas chose a carrot cake for his 9th birthday celebration.
-(Update: He chose a carrot cake for his 10th and 11th birthday as well.)

 As a birthday cake, the carrot cake is a great choice because it is:

 - healthy and nutritious (especially if you omit the cream cheese icing)

 - nutty and spicy

 - versatile (you can use different spices as you prefer)

 - able to be made the night before, and stored

 - at your fingertips (you’re likely to have all the ingredients at hand)